Examine functions and changes

 4. We then create the “dummy” inputs to allow the SambaFlow compiler to trace the computational graph and map the resulting Dataflow graph to the RDU.
 For compilation, this example uses common_app_driver().
 See Use common_app_driver in main() for compilation.

-The output of compilation is a PEF file, a binary file that contains the full details of the model.
-The PEF file can be deployed onto an RDU.
+The output of compilation is a PEF file, a binary file that contains the full details for running a model on an RDU.

-5. To run, i.e., train, the model we have to use two methods:
+5. To run training, we use two methods:

 • The utils.trace_graph() method traces over the graph in a PEF file, initializing the weights and input/output tensors on the RDU.
 It takes as input the model, inputs, optimizer, the PEF file and a mapping.